-In the previous financial year, the Company refinanced the bank loan with a new facility agreement with interest at 0.75% per annum over the bank's prevailing 3-month SOR for the first and second year and 6.25% per annum for subsequent years.
+During the year, the Company refinanced the bank loan with a new facility agreement with interest fixed at 1.30% per annum for the first and second year and thereafter, 2.25% below the bank's commercial financing rate.
+The bank's commercial financing rate is 6.25% per annum.

-The Group has also entered into an interest rate swap agreement with a notional amount of \$4,000,000 whereby the Group receives a variable rate equal to the 0.75% per annum over the bank's prevailing 3-month SOR and pays a fixed rate of interest of 1.8% on the notional amount.
-The swap is being used to manage the exposure in interest rate risk for the 0.75% per annum over the bank's prevailing 3-month SOR.
-Management did not recognise the fair value of the interest rate swap as it is not material.
+In prior year, the Group had entered into an interest rate swap agreement with a notional amount of \$4,000,000 whereby the Group received a variable rate equal to the 0.75% per annum over the bank's prevailing 3-month SOR and paid a fixed rate of interest of 1.80% per annum on the notional amount.
+The swap was used to manage the Group's exposure to interest rate risk for the 0.75% per annum over the bank's prevailing 3-month SOR.
+Management did not recognise the fair value of the interest rate swap as it was insignificant.
+The interest rate swap matured during the current financial year.